-Medicare recipients are eligible for Part B coverage, but it requires a premium.
-This premium for Part B is often taken as a deduction from a recipient’s Social Security, Railroad Retirement, or Civil Service Retirement check.
+All Medicare recipients are eligible for Part B coverage, but it requires a premium.
+This premium for Part B is often taken as a deduction from a recipient’s retirement benefits from their Social Security Administration, Railroad Retirement, or Civil Service Retirement check.
 If a recipient receives none of these payments, Medicare will send a Part B premium bill every three months.

 Those Under 65

-In particular circumstances, those under the age of 65 are eligible for and able to get Medicare insurance.
+In particular circumstances, those under the age of 65 are eligible for full Medicare benefits.
 These circumstances include those already receiving a disability pension from the Railroad Retirement Board, those with Lou Gehrig’s disease (ALS), and those with permanent kidney failure (ESRD) who regularly receive dialysis treatments.

-In cases where a patient has been entitled to Social Security or Railroad Retirement Board disability for 24 months, they are eligible to receive premium-free Part A coverage.
+In cases where a patient has been entitled to Social Security disability benefits or Railroad Retirement Board disability benefits for 24 months, they are eligible to receive premium-free Part A coverage.
 For those with ALS, Medicare benefits begin in tandem with their first month’s disability benefits.

-Non-working individuals are also eligible for Medicare if their spouse (of at least one continuous year) has worked for ten years and paid Medicare taxes.
+Non-working individuals are also eligible for Medicare if their spouse (of at least ten continuous years) has worked for ten years and paid Medicare taxes.
 In addition, divorcees that were married for at least ten years and are currently single may also qualify for Medicare under their ex-spouse’s work record.